Unboxed-Software/solana-advance-mobile/README.md

   rn-fetch-blob
 ```

-We will be adding the appropriate polyfills to a couple of files in a couple of steps.
-Polyfills actively replace node-native libraries to make them work anywhere Node is not running.
+We will finish setting up the polyfills in a later step.

-### 4. Expo Dependancies
+### 4. Install Expo dependencies

-One of Expo's super nicest features is allowing us to utilize the physical phone is a straightforward way with minimal setup.
-We're using expo's image picker api today, which will allow us to take a picture that we can then upload.
+Before continuing, we need to install the Expo-specific dependencies we'll be using.
+One of the primary reasons we're using Expo is that it provides convenient interfaces for utilizing the phone's hardware.
+We'll be using Expo's image picker API.
+This lets us use the device's camera to take pictures that we'll subsequently turn into NFTs.

-Install the dependency:
+Install the dependency now using the following command:

 ```bash
 npx expo install expo-image-picker
 ```

-Configure the new plugin in `app.json`:
+Next, configure the new plugin in `app.json`:
 ```json
   "expo": {
     // ....